Speaker information for the talk on 1 August.

 From 1st September 2016 we will be walking at 06h30 on Wednesdays and Saturdays.

-CREW program (Custodians for Rare and Endangered Wildflowers)
+C.R.E.W group (Custodians for Rare and Endangered Wildflowers)

-Firing the muzzle loading cannon
+Firing the muzzle loading cannon on the Hill

 On various public holidays our fully qualified gunners fire the 12 pounder muzzle loading cannon next to the Sentech mast in the Tygerberg Nature Reserve.